darrylwest/aws-commons/README.md

 ### CopyToS3

 The CopyToS3 utility reads a source file, calculates the md5 hash, then puts the object data to a specified bucket and key.
 If any process fails, then entire process is aborted.
-After the file has been copied, the md5 hash is compared to the response ETag to insure that the data signitures match.
+After the file has been copied, the md5 hash is compared to the response ETag to insure that the data signatures match.

 A typical file copy example looks like this: